Google Search Ads: A Guide for Service-Based Businesses

 Google Shopping Ads screenshot

-Search ads are unique because they target people when they search for your services.
-For example, if someone searches for “roof repair near me,” a roofing company’s ad can appear at the top, providing a direct solution.
+Search ads are unique because they target users actively searching for your services.
+For instance, when someone looks up “roof repair near me,” a roofing company’s ad can appear at the top, offering a direct solution to their need.

-• Targeted Audience: You reach people actively searching for what you offer, making them more likely to convert.
+• You reach people actively searching for what you offer, making them more likely to convert.

-• Cost Control: Ads run on a pay-per-click (PPC) model, so you only pay when someone clicks your ad.
+• Ads run on a pay-per-click (PPC) model, so you only pay when someone clicks your ad.

-However, it’s worth noting that Google Ads’ default settings often prioritize spending over results.
-Without proper management, you could quickly burn through your budget with minimal returns.
+Google Ads’ default settings often prioritize spending rather than results.
+Without proper setup, campaign strategy, and management, you risk quickly exhausting your budget with minimal returns.

 How Google Search Ads Work